tupelobound/first-react-project/README.md

 # first-react-project
-Getting started with a very basic React site
+Getting started with simple reactjs.org tutorial for adding React to a site